 This school abides by the provisions of the Buckley Amendment with respect to the rights of non-custodial parents.
 In the absence of a court order to the contrary, a school will provide the non-custodial parent with reasonable access to academic records and other necessary school information regarding his or her child.
 If there is a court order specifying that there is to be no information given, it is the custodial parent’s responsibility to provide the school with a court-certified copy of the court order.

 This school is authorized under Federal law to enroll nonimmigrant students.

-Preschool & Kindergarten registration for the subsequent school term typically begins at the start of the second semester; a non-refundable application and registration fee MUST be paid at the time of application.
+Preschool & Kindergarten registration for the subsequent school term typically begins at the start of the second semester; a non-refundable application fee MUST be paid at the time of application.
 The Registration fee will be assessed when Online Enrollment is submitted.

 To ensure the needs of a transfer student can be met at IC, the following guidelines should be followed:

 - Student records from the previous school should be accessible for review by the Student Advisory Committee.

 - Conference with a member of the Student Advisory Committee.

 - Reference letter from prior school should be available upon request.

 - Please note that the administration at the previous school will be contacted upon application at IC School.

 TUITION AND FEES

 IC is operated on funds generated from payment of tuition and fees as established each fiscal year.
 The current Tuition and Fees Schedule is available on our website: Admission/Tuition and Fees Schedule

 - Parents must select a tuition and fee payment schedule prior to any student beginning classes.